Eggscantfly/Rabbids-Go-Home-Audio-Converter/README.md

 ## Credits

-Shoutout to vgmstream for Reverse Engineering this file format and figuring out the DSP coefficients and other things!.
+Shoutout to vgmstream for Reverse Engineering this file format and figuring out the DSP coefficients and other things!
 Without them this tool wouldnt exist.

 https://github.com/vgmstream/vgmstream